heremaps/xyz-documentation/docs/api/links.md

-# HERE XYZ Links
+# HERE Data Hub Links

-Here is a list of links for working with HERE XYZ
+Here is a list of links for working with HERE Data Hub

 ## API and Service